imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Process handling.md

 There are different types of processes based on the prompt type:

 * **Context processes**
-    * Processes are initiated after seeing a reminder in Obsidian.
+    * Processes are initiated only after seeing them in Obsidian.
 These processes need a recurrence and should be postponed when completed (make sure to use the toolbar button "repeat" to postpone easily).
 Check [Obsidian implementation](Resources/Obsidian%20implementation.md) for more details.
-    * Processes triggered by real-life context cues (reminders, locations, etc.).
+    * Processes triggered by real-life context cues (notifications, locations, etc.).
 This sub-type doesn't need recurrence in Obsidian; it just needs documentation.
 * **Anchor processes** are initiated in real life after anchor actions.
 These don't require recurrence in Obsidian; they only require documentation.

 ### Actions and Ease